CMU-CREATE-Lab/deep-smoke-machine/README.md

 sh bg.sh python extract_features.py i3d-rgb
 sh bg.sh python extract_features.py i3d-flow
 ```
 Train the model with cross-validation on all dataset splits.
 The model will be trained on the training set and validated on the validation set.
 Pretrained weights are obtained from the [pytorch-i3d repository](https://github.com/piergiaj/pytorch-i3d).
+By default, the information of the trained model will be placed in the deep-smoke-machine/back-end/data/saved_i3d/ folder.
 - [Two-Stream Inflated 3D ConvNet](https://arxiv.org/abs/1705.07750)
 - [Two-Stream ConvNet](http://papers.nips.cc/paper/5353-two-stream-convolutional)
 ```sh